apavlidi/RestfulQueries/README.md

 ## Contributing

-The main purpose of this repository is provide an easy way of implementing truly restful apis by supporting the features of pagination, selection, searching, and sorting to the developers.
+The main purpose of this repository is provide an easy way of implementing truly restful apis by supporting the features of pagination, selection, filtering, and sorting to the developers.
 Development of RestfulQueries happens here on GitHub, and we are grateful to the community for contributing bugfixes and improvements.

 ### Contributing Guide